Recipes for Pre-training LLMs with MXFP8

 For each design choice, we present ablation studies on small models (e.g. 100s of millions of parameters) pretrained on short (e.g. 100s of billions) token horizons.
-We then apply the findings to large multi-billion parameter models trained on trillion token horizons.
-This makes our conclusions robust for large-scale foundation model pre-training.
+We then apply the findings to large multi-billion-parameter models trained on trillion token horizons.